DataDog/documentation/content/en/synthetics/identify_synthetics_bots.md

 ---

-<div class="alert alert-warning">Synthetics is only available in the US.
+<div class="alert alert-warning">Synthetics is only available on our US hosted instances.
 Browser tests are available in beta: to request access complete the <a href="https://app.datadoghq.com/synthetics/beta">Datadog Synthetics Request form</a>.</div>

 ## Overview